NicoHood/HID/Readme.md

 * Inlined a lot of the HID API functions to save flash
 * Added Gamepad
 * Added USB Wakeup support
+* Separated USB-Core in its own folder
+* Added HID Tables
 ```

 ```